SweetiePi/snaccData/README.md

 Distance matrix construction
 ------------

-Software and versions are described in the paper.
+Software and versions are described in the manuscript.
 Command lines used:

 snacc:
 ```